DaveGut/HubitatActive/HubiThingsReplica Drivers/Docs/SamsungWasherReadme.md

 The washer integration does not include child devices (i.e., flex capabilities of the washer).

 ## Remote control Note.
-Remote control must be enabled on the Oven panel prior to controlling the oven.
+Remote control must be enabled on the washer panel prior to controlling the washer.
 The attributes will be correct regardless.
 You must follow the same pre-control procedures on this driver as you do for control via the SmartThings application.

 ## General troubleshooting recommendations for HubiThings Replica devices.
 * Open the Hubitat Apps page and look at the parent-chile HubiThings Replica for any indications of issues.
 Expected result: